gnodipac886/MatebookXPro-hackintosh/README.md

 - Remember to apply brightness key patches to you DSDT.aml so you can play with them for no reason
 - New config.plist in CLOVER comes with 10.14.3 graphics patch in kexttopatch (credit gnodipac886)
 - Reports of Thunderbolt eGPU was able to work when booted with eGPU plugged in, no hotplug support yet
+- Support for Liteon SSDs confirmed with new config.plist in CLOVER and in Configs folder

 # Credits:
 - Darren_Pan on reddit